pypy/pypy/rpython/doc/windows.rst

 The major intermediate goal is to get a translation of PyPy with ``-O2`` with a minimal set of modules, starting with ``--no-allworkingmodules``;
 you need to use CPython64/64 to run this translation too.
 Check carefully the warnings of the C compiler at the end.
-I think that MSVC is lenient in that by default a lot of mismatches of integer sizes are reported as warnings.
+By default, MSVC reports a lot of mismatches of integer sizes as warnings instead of errors.

 Then you need to review ``pypy/module/*/`` for ``LONG-versus-Signed`` issues.
 At some time during this review, we get a working translated